Samuel-Risner/annoying-stuff/README.md

 # annoying-stuff
- A bunch of Python files that do annoying stuff when executed
+ A bunch of files that do annoying stuff when executed.
 # corresponding requirements
- requirements1.txt -> tadadladadada.py
- requirements2.txt -> talo.py
+ Not every file has corresponding requirements.

+ The three trailing numbers of the requirements files indicate to which file they belong.
 # what the files do
+ ## 000.py
+  Creates a white popup window in fullscreen mode, which can only be closeed when hitting an invisible button.
+The window only pops up when the cursor is in the genaral area for closing, minimizing and restoring a window.

+  Matching requirements: requirements000.txt
- ## tadadladadada.py
+ ## 001.py
-  Sends the hotkey "windows + key down" two times when the mouse pointer is in the genaral area for closing, minimizing and restoring a window.
-The keys have a .2 second delay and have a 1 second cooldown.
+  Sends the hotkey "windows + key down" two times when the cursor is in the genaral area for closing, minimizing and restoring a window.
+Sending the keys has a .2 second delay and an 1 second cooldown.

- ## talo.py
-  Creates a white popup window in fullscreen mode, which can only be closeed when hitting an invisible button, when the mouse pointer is in the genaral area for closing, minimizing and restoring a window.
+  Matching requirements: requirements000.txt